+I loved the Halo SleepSack for my oldest.
 She loved it too, and slept great in it until the day she outgrew it.
 I felt more at peace swaddling her in that or using it to keep her warm at night because I knew it couldn’t come unwrapped like a blanket and cover her face or something awful.

 I am pretty “crunchy” and I was hesitant to give anything to my babies at first, but both my kiddos were lip- and tongue-tied, so they had difficulty breastfeeding until we realized the issue and got that corrected.
 Gripe water must be made of unicorn tears and the Gas Relief Drops speak for themselves.

 - Helps with infant gas and provides colic relief

 - Relieves pain from excess gas in minutes

 - Safe for newborns